Principal–agent problem: Options framework

+viewing the problems in terms of the differing objectives of stockholders and bondholders.

-In certain cases agency problems may be analysed by applying the techniques developed for financial options, as applied via a real options framework.
-Stockholders and bondholders have different objective—for instance, stockholders have an incentive to take riskier projects than bondholders do, and to pay more out in dividends than bondholders would like.
-At the same time, since equity may be seen as a call option on the value of the firm, an increase in the variance in the firm value, other things remaining equal, will lead to an increase in the value of equity, and stockholders may therefore take risky projects with negative net present values, which while making them better off, may make the bondholders worse off.
-See Option pricing approaches under Business valuation for further discussion.
+Generically, stockholders have an incentive to take riskier projects than bondholders do, and to pay more out in dividends than bondholders would like.
+In this context though, since equity may be seen as a call option on the value of the firm, an increase in the variance in the firm value, other things remaining equal, will lead to an increase in the value of equity even if the value of the firm decreases.
+Thus, stockholders may take risky projects with negative net present values, which while making them better off, may make the bondholders worse off.

+A specific application would be the following:

 Nagel and Purnanandam (2017) notice that since bank assets are risky debt claims, bank equity resembles a subordinated debt and therefore the stock's payoff is truncated by the difference between the face values of the corporation debt and of the bank deposits.
 Based on this observation, Peleg-Lazar and Raviv (2017) show that in contrast to the classical agent theory of Michael C. Jensen and William Meckling, an increase in variance would not lead to an increase in the value of equity if the bank's debtor is solvent.